larsvers/test-readme/README.md

 const colourScale = d3.scaleSequential(d3.interpolateViridis)
   .domain(hex.grid.extentPoints.reverse());
 ```
-Here, we decide to encode the number of points per hexagon as colours along the spectrum of the [viridis colour map](https://github.com/d3/d3-scale-chromatic#interpolateViridis) and create an appropriate colour scale.
-We reverse the extent as we want to map the maximum value to the darkest colour, which the viridis colour space starts with.
+Here, we decide to encode the number of points per hexagon as colours along the spectrum of the [Viridis colour map](https://github.com/d3/d3-scale-chromatic#interpolateViridis) and create an appropriate colour scale.
+We reverse the extent as we want to map the maximum value to the darkest colour, which the Viridis colour space starts with.

 Finally, we build the visual: